npodbielski/HamsterWheel.HLinq/README.md

 services.ConfigureHLinq(c => c.Extensions.OverWriteTokenPossibility<SelectPossibility, Select>());
 ```

-This will cause `select[x.Name]` to be invalid and attempt to use it will result in HTTP 400 error with the following response:
+This will cause `select[x.Name]` to be invalid and an attempt to use it will result in HTTP 400 error with the following response:
 ```json
 {
   "title": "HLinq query 'select[x.Name]' is invalid and not finished properly.",